reubenfirmin/EmailReplyBopt/README.md

 # Demo

 I have a bot listening to hobert4@zohomail.com (at least until I hit my OpenAI monthly limits.)
 Feel free to converse with it.
 Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.
-Also note that some of the prompts I configured have "personality".
+Also note that some of the prompts I configured can be sarcastic.

 # Behavior
 * Checks inbox every minute for new messages